Why Some Couples Choose Pre-Engagement Counseling And How It Can Help

 Practice arguing

-It’s easy to view arguments as bad things in a relationship.
+It’s easy to view arguments as negative in a relationship.
 However, that may not always be the case.
 A 2019 paper found evidence that couples who often expressed mild anger tended to last longer, perhaps because it gave them a chance to address disagreements before they grew into major problems.

 The key may be in learning how to argue in constructive ways, and how to make up afterward.
 In pre-engagement therapy, you’ll probably discuss many of the things which cause friction between you and your prospective spouse.
-You’ll be able to practice hashing out your disagreements while your counselor acts as a moderator and coaches you on how to clash without causing hurt feelings.
+You’ll be able to practice addressing your disagreements while your counselor acts as a moderator and coaches you on how to clash without causing hurt feelings.

 Article Visual